The number one thing I hear from parents trying to plan and do all the summertime fun:

 Invest in a Pass or Membership

-Just this week I took my kids to a toddler jump hour at our local trampoline park.
-It’s reopened and we felt safe enough going, particularly during toddler time before the big kids get out of school.
+Last month, I took my kids to a jump hour at our local trampoline park.
 I realized the price had increased since the last time went, and also noticed a big flashy sign advertising a summer pass.

 I did the math, a summer pass would pay for itself in four trips.
 That means one outing every month of summer covers the cost.
-Hello, summertime fun all set for us!
+Hello, summertime fun that is all set for us!

 But I also know my nanny will take my kids at least a few times.
 And Jacob will likely take the boys on a night they’re extra restless.
 So guess what, I went ahead and spent a big chunk of our summer budget on that pass.